jianmingyong/derogold/README.md

 - `cd Release`
 - `DeroGoldd.exe --version`

-#### Raspberry Pi 3 B+ (AARCH64/ARM64)
-The following images are known to work.
-Your operation system image **MUST** be 64 bit.

-##### Known working images
+#### AARCH64/ARM64 (non-Raspberry)
+When building on latest Armbian supported for your board, follow linux GCC instructions above.

+##### Raspberry PI boards

+Make sure you use a full 64-bit image (kernel + userspace).
+Some of the earlier Raspbian builds were not full 64-bit The images below are known to be full 64-bit images for your Raspberry PI board

 - https://github.com/Crazyhead90/pi64/releases
 - https://fedoraproject.org/wiki/Architectures/ARM/Raspberry_Pi#aarch64_supported_images_for_Raspberry_Pi_3
 - https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-3

 Once you have a 64 bit image installed, setup proceeds the same as any Linux distribution.
-Ensure you have at least 2GB of ram, or the build is likely to fail.
-You may need to setup swap space.
+Ensure you have at least 1GB of ram, or the build is likely to fail.
+You may need to setup swap space and / or compile with `-j1` with `make`.

 ##### Building